Opening Hours - Monday to Friday 09:00 - 17:00, Saturday 09:00 - 1300

 Lauren's Story So Far:

-Review – When Purchased, some initial thoughts & Its First Track Day – 5000 miles in, at Donnington.
+Review - When Purchased, some initial thoughts& Its First Track Day - 5000 miles in, at Donnington.
 And lastly the Toyota Sprint Series

-Okay, now, we all have those trips we dream of making and driving on the kind of roads that rise and fall as they carve their way through mountains with views to die for and plenty of opportunity to get your foot down and drive.
+She has nowcompleted her very own Italian Job and very kindly documented it for us.
+Part one of her detailed and spirited driving experience is here, with plenty of beautiful pictures to enjoy too: Okay, now, we all have those trips we dream of making and driving on the kind of roads that rise and fall as they carve their way through mountains with views to die for and plenty of opportunity to get your foot down and drive.
 Now I admit, this dream was helped somewhat by having a good friend who has relocated to Lake Garda in Italy.
 So, the plan was set, we would drive to Switzerland, take in the famous mountain passes then hit the Stelvio pass the following day before cruising to Lake Garda and a rendezvous on the beach.

 2

 All good trips need to start somewhere and given my mum lives on the Kent borders less than an hour away from the Chunnel, it started there.
+We opted to take Indy with us as we knew she'd appreciate seeing her favourite uncle in Italy:

-1 So the following day we set off with a rather daunting distance crossing France to Basel in Switzerland.
+So the following day we set off with a rather daunting distance crossing France to Basel in Switzerland.
 We opted to stop in Reims to see the historic old circuit:

 4